Statistical methods used to combine the effective reproduction number, R(t), and other related measures of COVID-19 in the UK: Worked Example

-The combined estimate obtained is 0.81 for \textit{inverse-variance} weighted approach, and 0.80 for each of the equally weighted approaches, with 90\% CIs and CRs ranging from 0.73 to 0.87 indicating that that we can be reasonably sure the true $R(t)$ for this particular region at time $t$ is below 1.
-As mentioned above, estimates in this setting are derived using model predictions, and a model with wider 90\% intervals could in fact be more accurate over a model with narrower 90\% intervals if the modelling approach takes into account more information.
-The results shown in Figure \ref{example:r_ex_figure} show that the \textit{inverse-variance} weighted approach produced very narrow 90\% CIs compared to either of the equally weighted approaches.
+The combined estimate obtained is 0.81 for \textit{inverse-variance} weighted approach, and 0.80 for each of the equally weighted approaches, with 90\% CIs ranging from 0.79 to 0.86 indicating that we can be reasonably sure the true $R(t)$ for this particular region at time $t$ is below 1.
+As mentioned above, estimates in this setting are derived using model predictions, and a model with wider 90\% intervals could in fact be more representative of the situation when there is inherent uncertainty throughout multiple data collection and modelling streams than a model with narrower 90\% intervals using fewer data streams.
+The results shown in Figure \ref{example:r_ex_figure} show that the \textit{inverse-variance} weighted approach produced narrower 90\% CIs compared to either of the equally weighted approaches.
 As $\tau^2$ is very small, the standard error of the estimate dominates the inverse variance weighting, and so this narrow 90\% interval is primarily driven by the estimates from candidate models 5 and 10, which had narrower 90\% intervals compared to the other candidate models.
 Conversely, candidate model 4 contributed little information to the combined \textit{inverse-variance} weighted estimate due to the wider 90\% intervals provided.
-This example highlights a key advantage of the equally weighted approach in this particular setting; the ability to avoid potential bias caused by the down-weighting of models providing estimates with higher levels of uncertainty.
+This example highlights a key advantage of the equally weighted approach in this particular setting; the ability to avoid potential up-weighting of models providing estimates with lower levels of uncertainty that are not fully accounting for inherent uncertainties.
 Both the \textit{REML alone} and \textit{REML+KNHA} equally weighted approaches provided similar results in this worked example.
 However, a more in-depth look at the differences between the results obtained from these two methods is explored in the Results section, below.
-With all three combined approaches, the 90\% CRs provided wider intervals compared to the corresponding 90\% CIs.